 There are a growing number of walks to follow in and around Stow.
-Illustrated leaflets showing the routes are available to buy in the Stow Post Office shop.
+Illustrated leaflets showing the routes are available to buy in the Stow Post Office shop and in the Wedale Bookshop.

 Historic sites to visit in the village include: